-In order to comply with standard 6.1 every building must be designed and constructed in such a way that artificial or display lighting must operate and be capable of being controlled to achieve optimum energy efficiency.

-- (a) process and emergency lighting components of a building; or - (b) domestic buildings.
+standard 6.5 In order to comply with standard 6.1 every building must be designed and constructed in such a way that artificial or display lighting must operate and be capable of being controlled to achieve optimum energy efficiency. mandatory Limitation This standard does not apply to: (a) process and emergency lighting components of a building; or (b) domestic buildings.